mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/tensorflow/index.md

 layout: layout.pug
 navigationTitle: TensorFlow
 excerpt: TensorFlow with DC/OS Data Science Engine
-title: HDFS
+title: TensorFlow
-menuWeight: 4
+menuWeight: 12
 model: /services/data-science-engine/data.yml
 render: mustache
 ---

-# TensorFlow
+TensorFlow is an end-to-end open source platform for machine learning.
+It is included in your {{ model.techName }} installation.

-{{ model.techName }} comes with TensorFlow included which allows using it in Python notebooks.
+# Using TensorFlow with Python

 Open a `Python Notebook` and put the following sections in a different code cells.